 An interesting and somewhat chatty book is The Story of North Fork Wine: Historical Profiles and Wine Country Recipes (2009), John Ross’s up-close-and-personal look at the people who work in and run the wineries.
 A chef who owned Ross’s North Fork Restaurant, he became close to many in the wine trade, especially given that he was interested in devising recipes and menus that would best accompany the wines of the region.
 The first half of the book is comprised by his personal profiles, which include everyone from owners to winemakers to vineyard managers to tasting room personnel.
 The second half is devoted to recipes from his restaurant and suggested wine pairings.
 In the intervening years since the book was published many of the persons featured in the book have moved on, but many of their stories remain relevant even now.
 Also out of print, but it can be found on Amazon.com.

-The most recent contribution to the story of Long Island wines is Eileen Duffy’s book, Behind the Bottle: The Story of the Rise of Long Island Wine (2015).
+Eileen Duffy’s book, Behind the Bottle: The Story of the Rise of Long Island Wine, came out in 2015).
 This is a book that focuses on the winemakers and their wines.
 In fact, the conversations that Duffy had with the winemakers as they discussed their wines in considerable depth, give the reader the clearest sense possible of what the winemakers look for and try to achieve with their wines.
 It makes for fascinating reading.
-Unlike John Ross, who tried to include anyone whom he knew that was in the business, Duffy’s book includes interviews with just 16 of the region’s winemakers, including Louisa Hargrave, who still has a few bottles of her 1993 Cabernet Franc, still aging, still drinkable, and from a very great year for Long Island.
+Unlike John Ross, who tried to include anyone whom he knew that was in the business, Duffy’s book includes interviews with just 16 of the region’s winemakers, including Louisa Hargrave.
 My favorite conversations, due to the great detail with which the winemakers discussed their craft, include one with Roman Roth, who talks about his 2008 Merlot as though he were painting a portrait of a lover.

 Louisa Thomas Hargrave is the doyenne of the Long Island wine business, having established the very first wine vineyard, Hargrave Vineyard, in 1973 with her (then) husband, Alex Hargrave.
 They were true pioneers, determined to plant vinifera grapes where they had never successfully grown before, even in the face of well-meant advice against taking on such a risky venture.
 Neither of them had ever farmed until they planted the vineyard.